zy26/mrct/README.md

 Warning: Try to avoid **Debug** mode, it may be very slow.

-# What is the output means?
+# What does the output mean?

 You will see the content of output file as below somehow.